dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Recent-Projects.markdown

 - Door access control installation and configuration
 - Managed network switch and router installation and configuration
 - Multi-Gb internet services provisioning and configuration

+#### EHR Data Migration ####
+Migrate patient records from an eClinicalWorks EHR system to an AthenaHealth EMR system for a FL based healthcare practice with 35+ regional offices.